-In the event of a serious emergency and the After School Program must be evacuated, the children and staff have 2 locations to evacuate to and can be found on the Medical Emergency Plans posted in each After School classroom and After School Office.
+In the event of a serious emergency and the program must be evacuated, the children and staff have 2 locations to evacuate to and can be found on the Medical Emergency Plans posted in each classroom, Front Lobby, and the Office.
 Please refer to the Medical Emergency Plan for exact information staff will follow during emergency situations.
 These plans are available in all binders, on the parent board.
 You may request a copy at your convenience.